uw-loci/Flamingo_Control/README.md

 This repository provides control software for Flamingo systems.
 It is designed for use with [Flamingo systems](https://huiskenlab.com/resources/).

 ## Requirements
-- Currently intended for use with Elsa.
+- Currently intended for use with Zion.
 - Requires version 2.16.2 of the Flamingo software for Py2Flamingo to interface correctly.
-- To connect to Elsa, you need to be on Morgridge's network or VPNed in.
+- To connect to Zion, you need to be on Morgridge's network or VPNed in.
-- For any new system, certain aspects of the object detection will change, such as the min/max depths allowed per axis.
+- For any new system, certain text files will be necessary to target the system (First Steps 2).
+Warning windows will pop up if you do not have these in the correct places.

 ## Getting Started